-Supermarket giants Woolworths and Coles recent announcement that they will no longer be providing single-use plastic bags in New South Wales, Western Australia and Victoria mean almost every state and territory will have a ban on plastic bags within the next 12 months.
-This decision will affect the overwhelming majority of Australian families, meaning the time is perfect to plan a school fundraiser with top-quality, reusable shopping totes.
+Supermarket giants Woolworths and Coles announcement that they will no longer be providing single-use plastic bags in New South Wales, Western Australia and Victoria mean almost every state and territory now has a permanent ban on plastic bags.
+This decision affects the overwhelming majority of Australian families, meaning the time is perfect to plan a school fundraiser with top-quality, reusable shopping totes.

 Although this post is sponsored by one of my advertisers, all opinions are my own, and I think they are great products I want to share with FRM readers – we have done this shopping bag fundraiser at our own school.

 Fundraising Idea: quality 100% cotton drill shopping totes, customisable with images, logos or text

 Suitable for: schools, sports clubs, playgroups, childcare centres, community groups

 Profit: varies – could range from $5-$12 per bag

 The decision to stop providing over 3 billion single-use plastic bags at the major supermarkets has been a long time coming, but that doesn’t mean it wasn’t still a shock when it was finally announced.
 The importance of reusable shopping bags has never been greater, and it is a perfect time to consider a bag fundraiser for your school or club.
 With a simple text only design, you can have bags printed and ready for sale within a month, perfect for end of year and Christmas events, graduation, school fetes and farmers markets.
 Learn more about the plastic shopping bag ban here.

 There are a number of companies that offer bags and totes for fundraising, but while the prices vary wildly, so does the quality.
 It is vital that this is taken into account, and Expressions will send a sample to any school or group considering a fundraiser.